mbilab/mbi-gallery/README.md

 Format

     [image1 file name] [description1]
 	[image2 file name] [description2]
     ...

     example:
     mg1.JPG SomeDescription
     mg2.JPG SomeDescription
 (This version might not be able to handle the description that contains whitespace)

 ###numLoadingImg###
-							The number will be loaded into the element of the site -1 means all image in the folder will be loaded (Default option:-1)
+The number of images will be loaded into the element of the site -1 means all image in the folder will be loaded (Default option:-1)

 ###imgInitialHeight###
-							The initial height of the image before resize Larger height means lesser images per row
+The initial height of the image before resize
+Larger height means lesser images per row

 ###animateSpeed###
 Speed of the animate